-Dissertation committee chairs and other committee members meet regularly with students to discuss ideas or drafts of sections or chapters.
-The dissertation committee as a whole meets in person at least once yearly (and often more) with the student to discuss the overall argument, chart the intellectual trajectory of the work, and set guidelines for its completion.
+Dissertation committee chairs and other committee members meet regularly with students, on an individual basis, to discuss ideas or drafts of sections or chapters.
+In addition, the dissertation committee as a whole meets in person at least once yearly (and often more) with the student to discuss the overall argumentative structure of the thesis, chart the intellectual trajectory of the work, and set guidelines for its completion.
 Writing a dissertation is an arduous process, and departmental faculty provide rigorous feedback to dissertation-phase students in order to keep them on track to graduate with their PhD in a timely fashion.

 Students consult with dissertation committee members months in advance about when to schedule their defense.
 The defense is a public event: along with committee members, other faculty and students, family members, and the general public are welcome to attend.
 The exam starts with students giving a short, formal presentation about their dissertation: its major claims, intellectual aims, and intervention in the field.
 Then committee members, faculty, and students ask questions, and a discussion ensues.
 At the end of the defense, committee members give the student advice about their performance at the defense, improving the project, and publication.

 After the defense, students make any necessary revisions and reformat their dissertation before submitting it to the university’s dissertation office.
 The final granting of the PhD degree is conditional upon the completion of these revisions and the submission of the final revised version of the dissertation to the university.